astorDev/versy/Backlog.md

         - [x] Cleanup folder
         - [x] Test remote calls scripts
         - [x] Update remote calls scripts in article
-        - [ ] Fix grammar and similar in article
+        - [x] Fix grammar and style in the article
 - [ ] Marketplaced Action
     - [ ] Pick an action for tutorial
     - [ ] Marketplace the action